 If you have a digital video recorder (DVR) hooked up to some cameras and you want to access it remotely when something happens, you can set up remote access to review things from wherever.
 Here’s how to do it.

-There’s a nearby lobby with a wifi router in it, and someone ran a cable to this router from the closet at some point, though it was disconnected when I investigated.
-Great!
-I figured I could just replace the router with one capable of running OpenWRT and then setup a VPN to allow remote access and then put the security cameras on an isolated VLAN so the normal lobby users (i.e. every resident in the building) don’t have easy access to the DVR.
+In my setup, there’s a public-access wifi router near the security cameras and a cable to this router from the security closet.
+I replaced the original router with one capable of running OpenWRT and then setup a VPN to allow remote access and then put the security cameras on an isolated VLAN so the normal wifi users (i.e. every resident in the building) don’t have access to the DVR.
 Sure the DVR has accounts too but it can’t do HTTPS without having all users install root certificates and I don’t want people sniffing the quasi-public wifi for DVR passwords.

 OpenWRT flash and setup

 I got a Linksys WRT 1900AC router for this job, knowing that I’d want some good CPU for sending live video over the VPN.
 This one seemed pretty good and was supported by LEDE/OpenWRT (they’re re-merging) with open-source radios and everything.
 I got one and flashed it with no big troubles.
-I set up the wifi and added my ssh key so I could ssh in for advanced configuration.
+I set up the wifi.

 VPN server setup